Asymmetric graphs with quantum symmetry: Every finite group occurs as a quantum automorphism group

 Let $m(i,j)\neq m(s,q)$.
 Then there is a unique $t\neq q$ such that $m(i,j)= m(s,t)$.
 By Equation \eqref{eq:geneqal1}, we get

 since $p_t\neq p_q$.
 Finally, let $m(i,j)= m(s,t)$.
 We deduce

 from Equation \eqref{eq:geneqal1} and therefore see that all generators of $C(\Qut(G_{\Gamma}))$ commute. \end{proof}

-\begin{remark} Since we know $\Aut(G_{\Gamma})\cong \Gamma$ by \cite{Frucht}, the previous theorem shows a weak quantum analog of Frucht’s theorem: every finite group can be realized as the quantum automorphism group of a finite graph. \end{remark}
+\begin{remark} Since we know $\Aut(G_{\Gamma})\cong \Gamma$ by \cite{Frucht}, the previous theorem shows a weak quantum analog of Frucht’s theorem: every finite group can be realized as the quantum automorphism group of a finite graph.
+A stronger analog was recently proven in \cite{brannan2025quantumfrucht}: They show that every finite quantum group is the quantum automorphism group of a finite quantum graph. \end{remark}

 Recall the graph $G_{\Gamma}$ from \autoref{def:Fruchtconstruction} and $G'(M_{A_n},b)$ from \autoref{defgraph} and \autoref{deflinsysgroup}.
 The next theorem shows that for every finite group, there is a pair of graphs such that both automorphism groups are isomorphic to that group, but exactly one of them has quantum symmetry.